gramineproject/graphene/Documentation/pal/host-abi.rst

 Manifest and executable loading
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The PAL loader supports multiple ways of locating the manifest and executable.
 To run a program in Graphene properly, the PAL loader generally requires both a manifest and an executable.
 The user shall specify the executable to load in the command line, and the PAL loader will try to locate the manifest based on